pbaer/safe-yolo/README.md

 sudo mount -a
 ```

-> **Note**: File access inside Windows folder mounts is about 20x slower than the native WSL filesystem (even native Windows is slower than native WSL).
+> **Note**: File access inside Windows folder mounts is 10-100x slower than the native WSL filesystem (even native Windows is slower than native WSL).

 ## Git Setup inside WSL